nobruinfo/midnightmega/readme.md

 # C environment

-## additions to `mega65-libc`
+## Additions to `mega65-libc`

 * are in file `llvm/conioextensions.h` and are quirky because of most in `conio.c` being `static`
 * the full removal of `KickC` based include files from folder `llvm/include`

-## additions to llvm-mos
+## Additions to llvm-mos

-* The following line do autodeclare `DIRENTPAGELOW` in case it is not defined elsewhere.
-It's value then is indetermined.
+* The following line does autodeclare `DIRENTPAGELOW` in case it is not defined elsewhere.
+Its value would be indetermined.

 ```c
 #define readdir_direntasm DIRENTPAGELOW